Achievable logoAchievable logo

 Regulation BI

-*A retail investor is an individual that invests for themselves or on behalf of their family or friends.
+*A retail investor is an individual who invests for themselves or on behalf of their family or friends.
 Regulation BI does not apply to interactions with institutional customers (financial organizations investing on behalf of their clients).

 • Disclosure obligation